 There are quite a few types of paperboard, but I’m just going to mention the most common ones, that you definitely already seen around:

 - Kraft Board Paper.
 Usually in brown tones, but you can find it in other colors as well.
-More specifically when you’re moving and need to stuff everything inside, you’ve guessed it, cardboard boxes!
-It is very commonly used for packages of any sizes and with different weights.
-There are also paper sheets made out of this paper, but with lighter weights.
+More specifically, when you’re moving and need to stuff everything inside, you’ve guessed it, cardboard boxes!
+It is very commonly used for packages of any size and with different weights.
+There are also paper sheets made out of this paper but with lighter weights.
 It is pretty common and mostly used for its texture and color.

 - Chipboard Paper.
-Made out of recycled material and it has lower quality.
+Made out of recycled material it has lower quality.
 You could make packages with this kind of paper, hardback covers, and even furniture!
 Another interesting use for it is to use as a board to serve as a support for drawings.
-I used to have a rather big board, to use whenever I wanted to go outside and do some sketches or even if I didn’t have enough space on my desk, I could just grab this board, sit on the bed, rest my paper on it and draw.

 Advantages and Disadvantages of Cartridge Paper

 Cartridge paper has a lot of advantages for artists: